 - Creation and expansion of classes and vocational skills training – By providing inmates with proper training, they are better equipped to obtain employment upon release.
 The act also allows for partnerships with nonprofits, faith groups, and others to ensure that the classes are accessible to as many people as possible.

-- Prioritizing people who need the most help – The First Step Act prioritizes treatment, counseling, and classes to incarcerated men and women identified as high or medium risk.
+- Prioritizing people who need the most help – The First Step Act prioritizes treatment, counseling, and classes for incarcerated men and women identified as high or medium risk.
 These inmates are classified as such due to the potential for committing future crimes.

 - Moving prisoners closer to their family – Contact with loved ones can help inmates to better reintegrate into society upon release.
 The First Step Act requires that inmates serve their time in prisons no less than 500 miles from their homes.
 This reduces the financial travel burden for many families and makes contact more feasible.